-After selecting the input data let’s have a look at the variable metadata.
-We click on “Edit variable Metadata” directly below the field where we selected the input data and check that all data types of variables were correctly identified.
+After selecting the input data let’s have a look at the variable details.
+We click on “Edit column details” directly below the field where we selected the input data and check that all data types of variables were correctly identified.

 Please check that all data types of the variables where recognized correctly like we see in these:

-After all variable metadata is defined correctly we need to select the variable roles:
+After all column details are defined correctly we need to select the variable roles:

 The target variable is the variable that we try to predict after the learning phase.
 In our example we select the Target Variable as “Contract Activity”.